fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 system.
 While the code should certainly work on Windows, we have not tested this and some of the instructions below may need tweaking.
-If you use Windows and find any missing steps then feel free to contact us (or even better submit a Pull Request for this repository).
+If you use Windows and find any missing steps then feel free to contact us, or even better submit a pull request (PR) for this repository.

-The easiest way of installing all the prerequisites is using [`conda`](http://conda.pydata.org/docs/).
+The easiest way of installing all the prerequisites is using the package manager [`conda`](http://conda.pydata.org/docs/).
 The `conda` installer allows you to create dedicated Python environments very easily (similar to Python's `virtualenv`, but in a much cleaner and more powerful way).
 It also allows to install non-Python packages and thus provides an easy way of making OOMMF available.